Tips for using your aviation iPad apps with home flight simulators

 Using your iPad on a Caribbean flying trip

 Today you can confidently navigate the islands with everything you need right on your iPad, including geo-referenced VFR and IFR en route charts, airport and airspace databases, synthetic vision and even ADS-B weather in certain spots.
-Here we're going to take a closer look at the ForeFlight Mobile and Garmin Pilot, since they offer the most comprehensive resources for Caribbean-bound pilots.
+Here we're going to take a closer look at ForeFlight Mobile and Garmin Pilot, since they offer the most comprehensive resources for Caribbean-bound pilots.

 Annual maintenance checklist for your iPad

 Pilots trust the iPad because it is easily the most reliable and functional tablet available today.
 Even with this reliability, it's important that you periodically take time and dive deeper into your iPad's settings, apps and accessories to make sure everything is configured properly to ensure peak performance.
-Here's a list of tasks you should consider performing once a year to keep it running at peak performance.

 The iPad is an engaging visual tool, but many pilots forget about its many audio uses.
 Especially for those pilots who worry about spending too much "heads-down" time with the iPad, it's worth understanding how apps use audio to make flying more efficient and safe.
 Let's look at some of the options, and how to set up an audio connection to your headset.

-ADS-B Out installed?
-Check your system’s performance
+How to monitor your ADS-B Out system’s performance

 While ADS-B Out avionics are pretty simple to operate (they're basically just upgraded transponders), it is important to ensure your system is working properly.
 Simply choosing the wrong setting during installation can lead to significant errors, and we've heard a number of stories where this has happened.
 Fortunately, it's free and easy to check.